Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

 Enhancing the employability of our students is a top priority for all staff.
 There is a wealth of expertise within the Careers and Employability Service, Teaching and Learning Support, and Plymouth Connect (located in External Relations).
 These teams can help in improving employability both within the curriculum and with students' co-curricular activities.
 This information sheet clarifies the roles of the different provision and contact details.

-Employee Assistance Programme (Workplace Options): In partnership with Workplace Options, Plymouth University is pleased to offer support for all employees on a wide range of issues affecting work and personal lives.
+Employee Assistance Programme (Workplace Options): In partnership with Workplace Options, University of Plymouth is pleased to offer support for all employees on a wide range of issues affecting work and personal lives.

 Information and assistance available:

 - Monthly features, current news, events and polls.